By Alex Myers

 THIS AND THAT

-writing golf columns for Grantland.com.
+Norm Macdonald is now writing golf columns for Grantland.com.
 That is not a misprint. . . .
 Rory McIlroy is set to become a Nike man, but just as importantly, his deal with Jumeirah Estates is done.
 That means no more of those ugly hats. . . .
 David Duval took to Twitter to complain about not getting a sponsor's exemption to the Humana Challenge, where he famously shot a final-round 59 in 1999.
 He also happened to miss the cut by 18 shots there on a sponsor's exemption last year. . . .
 Why is there a picture of a chocolate cake coated in M&Ms and encrusted by Kit Kat bars?
 Because it's AWESOME.

 RANDOM QUESTIONS TO PONDER